On The Wire

 “The lands and waters of Alaska’s Western Arctic support some of the most important avian habitat on the planet and is culturally irreplaceable for numerous communities across northern and western Alaska," says Krause.
 “But as the Arctic undergoes dramatic climatic changes, durable protections of these intact and functional ecosystems have become essential for habitat and species adaptation, and the continuation of cultural resources and practices throughout the region.
 This new rule is both celebrated and absolutely necessary to protect birds, caribou, fish, and Alaskan communities.”

-This summer, the Biden administration is seeking public input on how to update protections for the existing five Special Areas and create new Special Areas.
+This summer, the BLM is seeking public input on how to update protections for the existing five Special Areas and create new Special Areas (until September 16, 2024).
 Through this process, the public will be able to weigh in on where and why new specific lands deserve to be protected as Special Areas.

 Arctic wildlife need large, undisturbed areas to thrive.
 Throughout the Western Arctic, some areas are home to essential, irreplaceable wildlife that are critical to the subsistence lifestyle of 40 Alaska Native communities in the region who live a subsistence lifestyle in harmony with America’s largest caribou herd.
 For example, the lands in and around the Teshekpuk Lake Special Area (one of the most important areas for waterbird nesting, molting, and migration anywhere in the Circumpolar Arctic) and Colville River Special Area are key caribou habitat and critical subsistence hunting and gathering area for the village of Nuiqsut, the closest community to existing oil and gas development.
 The Biden administration has the opportunity to strengthen protections for these critical lands in the Western Arctic and limit development.